thomasem/docker-znc/README.md

 * Ensure the ports you map match which port ZNC is listening on. `-p 6697:6697` means I'm mapping port host 6697 (left port number) to container 6697 (right port number).
 * Ensure your data directory (the one mapped to `/var/lib/znc` is owned by the `znc` user (`chown -R znc:znc /path/to/znc`).
+* If you have a specific `BindHost` defined in your `znc.conf`, the Docker container won't be able to bind to your original host IP address.
+This line can be removed so it can automatically bind to your Docker container's internal IP address.

 Et voilà!